andrew henderson menu

 The 14 Easiest and Cheapest Second Residencies in the EU

-I recently met up with my friend Tim.
-He is originally from the UK but had just completed his Ph.D. in the Netherlands.
-While there, he met his girlfriend of two years who is originally from Taiwan.
-On her residency card, she is registered as a ”member of the family of an EU citizen.”
+He’s originally from the United Kingdom but had just completed his PhD in the Netherlands.
+While there, he met his girlfriend of two years, who is originally from Taiwan.
+On her residence card, she is registered as a member of the family of a European Union (EU) citizen.

 Upon coming back to the UK, they were both withheld at the airport and interrogated.

-It was remarkably easy and took less than ten minutes!
-No rental contract needed!
+It was remarkably easy and took less than ten minutes.

 He had enough money.